 - You will spend a long time painting over it if you want to lighten it up

 - Friends and family will probably try hard to dissuade you from going dark.
 Or will tell you how 'dingey' it is inside

 - It can make a small room feel smaller (though designers like Abigail Ahern disagree about this)

-- There’s a fine line between ultra sophisticated and grungy teenager
+- There's a fine line between an ultra-sophisticated and grungy teenager

 - Selling your house could be harder if prospective buyers aren't into/can't see past dark interiors

 It's pretty clear there are pros and cons to going light and bright in your interior, or dark and moody.